pwangcs/SAUNet/README.md

 - **SAUNet is the first deep unfolding model for full image (NOT block) compressive sensing.**
-- **SAUNet has achieved SOTA performance, more importantly, it contributes to real-world image compressive sensing systems, such as single-pixel cameras.**
+- **SAUNet has achieved SOTA performance.**
+- **More importantly, SAUNet contributes to real-world image compressive sensing systems, such as single-pixel cameras.**

 <div align="center">